josefbitzenhofer/sheets-backup/README.md

 See 'requirements.txt'.

-Install them into a venv and activate it.
+Create a venv, activate it and install the modules into it.

 ### Server connection
 Make sure that you are **connected** to the **"MarcBusche"-server**!